hooman2005/python_class/README.md

 # python_class
-this repository has been desined for my class and upload project
+this repository has been designed for my class and upload project